Financial Aid Process: Applying for the FAFSA

 How to Correct Errors in Your FAFSA

-If you make corrections to your application, the Student Finance Office will then revise your funding offer and send you a copy for your review.
-The revised funding offer will tell you what financial aid you are eligible to receive after the changes have been made.
+If you make corrections to your FAFSA application, the University will receive your updated information once it is processed.
+The Student Finance Office will then revise your funding offer and send you the updated copy reflecting your financial aid eligibility based on the corrected information.

 Verification